Urs Meier: I can’t believe anyone thinks Sol Campbell goal should have stood

-England fans remember Urs Meier as the man who denied them a chance of glory at Euro 2004, but 14 years on the former referee is as convinced as ever he got the big decision right.
+England fans remember Urs Meier as the man who denied them a chance of glory at Euro 2004, but the former referee remains as convinced as ever he got the big decision right.

 Meier had been officiating professionally in his homeland of Switzerland for almost a decade before he was given his first major tournament in 1998.
 He would go on to referee in a succession of tournaments that would take him through to the retirement age of 45 after Euro 2004.

 However, for all the big games Meier took charge of, including the 2002 Champions League final, it was his final major tournament game – and what should have been the final game of his career – that he is most remembered for.